aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 ### Q5: Where can I seek additional help or discuss issues?

 A5: Visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to connect with the community and get assistance.

+## Frequently Asked Questions

+**Q: Does this code work with .NET Core 6?**
+A: Yes.
+The API is compatible with .NET Framework 4.5+, .NET Core 3.1+, .NET 5+, and .NET 6+.

+**Q: How can I preserve the original color profile?**
+A: The `ResizeEps` method does not alter color data; it only changes the bounding box.

+**Q: Is it possible to resize an EPS without loading the entire file into memory?**
+A: Using a stream as shown keeps memory usage low; the document is processed on‑the‑fly.

+**Q: Can I chain multiple resizing operations?**
+A: Absolutely.
+Call `ResizeEps` sequentially on the same `PsDocument` instance.

+**Q: What happens to embedded images inside the EPS?**
+A: They are scaled proportionally with the vector content, preserving quality.

+---

+**Last Updated:** 2026-03-03
+**Tested With:** Aspose.Page 24.12 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}